Thank you to our Board of Directors for their dedication and support.

 Art & History Museums – Maitland

-Christopher Grim (Treasurer) serves as Chief Financial Officer of Patriot Defense Group, which provides professional services, training and logistics to those who defend America.
-Mr. Grim has more than 20 years of experience in public accounting, corporate accounting and financial management.
-Prior to joining Patriot, Chris held senior positions in a number of highly regarded accounting firms, where he was chiefly responsible for audit and financial review functions.
+Christopher Grim (President) serves as a Partner for Grennan Fender CPAs, leading their Outsourced Accounting Department.
+Mr. Grim has more than 25 years of experience in public accounting, corporate accounting and financial management.
+Prior to joining Grennan Fender, Chris was the Chief Financial Officer for a defense contractor, and he has held senior positions in a number of highly regarded accounting firms, where he was chiefly responsible for audit and financial review functions.
 Chris has served clients in a variety of industries including construction and real estate, defense, nonprofit, manufacturing, distribution, and technology.
 Chris possesses an MBA from Rollins College in Florida and a B.S. in Economics from the University of Delaware, and has been a licensed CPA in the State of Florida since 1999.

 As an accomplished photographer, he won several Air Force awards for images depicting life in the military, has images published in books and magazines, and self published a book of his photographs taken at Kennedy Space Center during the final 23 Space Shuttle missions.